Restoration and Regeneration in Switzerland: Restoration

 When Napoleon's fall appeared imminent, the Act of Mediation was suspended in late December 1813, and lengthy discussions about future constitutions were initiated in all cantons of Switzerland.

 The Tagsatzung (the gathering of delegates from all the nineteen cantons) which took place between 6 April 1814 and 31 August 1815, the so-called "Long Diet", met at Zurich to replace the constitution.
-The Diet remained dead-locked until 12 September when Valais, Neuchatel and Geneva were raised to full members of the Confederation.
+The Diet remained dead-locked until 12 September when Valais, the Principality of Neuchâtel and the Republic of Geneva were raised to full members of the Confederation.
 This increased the number of cantons to 22.
 The Diet, however, made little progress until the Congress of Vienna.